umalabs/authorization-enhanced-mail-system/README.md

 ## I. Introduction

 &emsp;The main components of the mail system were designed between 1971 and 1992 by many inventors.
 Over time, email has become the most commonly used Internet application.
-Nowadays, email is the only truly decentralized communication system of the Internet, and the email infrastructure forms the backbone of the worldwide digital identity.
+Nowadays, email is the only truly decentralized communication system on the Internet, and the email infrastructure forms the backbone of the worldwide digital identity.

 ## II.
+Current Situation

+&emsp;Today, outgoing mail is typically transferred from the source system to the destination system as a single text-encoded file using the Simple Mail Transfer Protocol (SMTP).
+SMTP is an over 40-year-old push-based protocol that emerged long before the World Wide Web became popular.
+Even though SMTP has been updated, modified, and extended multiple times to increase security and efficiency, it still lags behind modern web-based protocols.

+## III.
 Problems and Issues

 &emsp;Despite the importance of email infrastructure, the whole ecosystem still relies on more than 40-year-old architecture and protocol design.
 There are spam and attachment issues from the very beginning.
 While conceptually sound as a communication means, the mail system is structurally obsolete and functionally deficient.

-#### *A. Current Situation*

-&emsp;Today, outgoing mail is typically transferred from the source system to the destination system as a single text-encoded file using Simple Mail Transfer Protocol (SMTP).
-SMTP is an over 40-year-old push-based protocol that emerged long before the World Wide Web became popular.
-Even though SMTP has been updated, modified, and extended multiple times to increase security and efficiency, it still lags behind modern web-based protocols.

-#### *B. Functional and Security Flaws*
+#### *A. Functional and Security Flaws*

 &emsp;Even though the major email service providers claim their email services to be safe, the fact remains that fundamental security and functional flaws are not fixed.
 There is still a dichotomy of attachments delivery; bulky files are not transferred as an attachment but are shared via links.
 An "attachment sharing" is not natural for mail systems where each message with attachments is expected to be time-consistent.
 Shared links pose a consent phishing attack threat, where an attacker tricks users into granting malicious application access to sensitive resources.
-This attack is known as an OAuth 2.0 authorization exploit.
+This attack exploits an OAuth 2.0 consent mechanism to steal an access token.

-#### *C. Confidentiality and Privacy*
+#### *B. Confidentiality and Privacy*

 &emsp;Now, if we (as users) want to use a single email address, we have no choice but to use one mail service provider for all categories of communication.
 Information about every email we send or receive—"buying a car or a home, applying for a loan, taking out insurance, purchasing potato chips, requesting a government grant, getting turned down for credit, going to work, seeing a doctor" [5]—is routed through a single mail service provider.
 We can call it a One-Address-Fits-All privacy issue.

-#### *D. Content Repository*
+#### *C. Content Repository*

 &emsp;The current mail system is missing a Personal Content Repository—a personal "file system on steroids" with the capability to create, store, locate, send, receive, and share any content.

-## III.
+## IV.
 Proposed Solution

 &emsp;Given that the current mail system is lagging behind modern communication and collaboration tools, we propose implementing the Correlated Authorization [1] trust framework into the email ecosystem to enhance the usability and security of the mail system.